Rahi Sarnobat

-Personal life and background
+Early life

 Sarnobat hails from Kolhapur in Maharashtra.
 During her school days, she was introduced to firearms as part of NCC training.
 She demonstrated natural skills in using firearms from an early age.
+But her interest in shooting as a sport grew when her school senior Tejaswini Sawant won the gold medal in shooting at the 2006 Commonwealth Games.
 In her early days of the sport, Sarnobat had to navigate inadequate infrastructure and facilities in her home town of Kolhapur.
 She then decided to train in Mumbai, which had better facilities.
-Her inspiration is fellow Maharashtrian and 50m rifle pro World Champion Tejaswini Sawant.